Social Security Information

 • Current I-94

-3. Go to the Social Security Administration office (see below for local address and hours).
+4. Go to the Social Security Administration office at your appointment time and during their hours (below)

-• It can take 2-4 weeks to receive your Social Security Card by mail, and the receipt will be used by your employer’s payroll department.
+2. It can take 2-4 weeks to receive your Social Security Card by mail, so the receipt will be used by your employer’s payroll department in the meantime.

-If you have any questions about applying for your Social Security Number please do not hesitate to contact ISSS at ISSS@colostate.edu or (970) 491-5917.
+If you have questions about applying for your Social Security Number, contact ISSS at [email protected] or (970) 491-5917.

 SSA Hours